What is Hospice Care?

 Should I wait for our physician to raise the possibility of hospice, or should I raise it first?

-The patient and family should feel free to discuss hospice care at any time with their physician, other health care professionals, clergy or friends.
+The patient and family should feel free to discuss hospice care at any time with their provider, other health care professionals, clergy or friends.

-Will I have to change physicians if I am admitted to hospice services?
+Will I have to change heath care providers if I am admitted to hospice services?

-No. Patients have the right to choose and keep a primary care physician.
-The physician will work with the hospice team to develop a plan for care and symptom management.
+No. Patients have the right to choose and keep a primary care provider.
+The provider will work with the hospice team to develop a plan for care and symptom management.

 You have to be homebound in order to qualify for Hospice: